 Some colleges even give you Credit for Prior Learning, which means that your work and life experiences may translate into college credit.
 Ask your advisor or even the college Registrar office if this is available.

 But what do I want to do?

 Pay is great, job outlook is great, but what does all that mean if you don’t enjoy what you do?
 Make sure the career you choose is one that you want to do, whether it’s your passion, your calling, or something you just love doing.

-If you aren’t sure what career path you want to pursue, check out Career Services' Exploring Majors and Careers.
+If you aren’t sure what career path you want to pursue, check out our Career & Program Finder.
 You can take assessments and then look at all your interests and how they can apply to a career.
 We recommend job shadowing and attending Info Sessions of some of the programs you’re interested in.

 Take some time to consider all the questions above and how they apply to you: job outlook, earning potential, what it is that you really want to do.
 Going back to college doesn’t need to be a scary experience, especially with a well-thought-out plan and clear path.